5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Here are the required steps to successfully transfer photos from old iPhone to new iPhone (like iPhone XS/XR/8):

-Step 1: Swipe up iPhone screen to open the Control Center to both iPhones.
+Step 1: Swipe up the iPhone screen to open the Control Center to both iPhones.

-Step 2:Tap on AirDrop, and make iPhone discoverable to everyone.
+Step 2:Tap on AirDrop, and make the iPhone discoverable to everyone.

 Step 3: On the source iPhone, visit the Photos app, select the photos, click on the Share button, and choose the target iPhone under the Airdrop option/section.

-Step 4: On your new iPhone like iPhone XS/XR/8, accept the transfer request to receive the photos from the source iPhone.
+Step 4: On your new iPhone like iPhone 11 or iPhone 11 Pro (Max), accept the transfer request to receive the photos from the source iPhone.

 That's all, now finally you know how to transfer pictures from iPhone to iPhone using the Airdrop facility.